 Even if—or perhaps especially if—you have decided to plead guilty to your DUI, it could potentially change the way you are thinking to first speak to a knowledgeable DUI attorney.
 If nothing can change your mind about pleading guilty, then perhaps you don’t need an attorney, however if you want to vastly increase your chances of a more positive outcome to your DUI charges, you absolutely need an attorney.
 An experienced Idaho DUI attorney can plea bargain on your behalf, possibly to a reckless driving charge or a “wet reckless.”

 Since the penalties and consequences are much more lenient than for a DUI, this could be a good option for you, potentially even allowing you to save your driving privileges, while avoiding jail and very high fines.
 In addition to plea bargaining on your behalf, your attorney can also “sentence bargain.”
 This means you could plead guilty, but only if the prosecutor offers a lesser sentence.
 All in all, having an experienced Idaho DUI defense attorney by your side from start to finish can make the process much less frightening.
 Your attorney will fight zealously on your behalf, ensuring your rights are fully protected throughout the process.
-Call Idaho DUI defense lawyer, ATTORNEY HERE, at 1-208-914-6763 today or fill out the confidential contact form for more information.
+Call an Idaho DUI defense lawyer with Trilogy Law Group at 1-208-914-6763 today or fill out the confidential contact form for more information.